 How to deep clean a patio

 If your patio has really been neglected and requires a more radical clean, then a proprietary patio cleaning solution may be required.
 Again, if you have a limestone patio, look for a formulation that is acid free as acid will damage the slabs.
-We recommend EASYcare Patio and Deck Cleaner which is safe to use on all block paving, however as mentioned above a patch test is always the safest option.

 Pressure washing a patio